binary-com/deriv-com/README.md

 -   **To a specific branch:**

     ```sh
-    npm run deploy-branch --branch_name=my-branch
+    npm run deploy-branch --branch_name=your-branch-name
     ```

-    This will be deployed to name.github.io/deriv-com/br/my-branch
+    This will be deployed to name.github.io/deriv-com/br/your-branch-name

 ⚠️ You have to enable pathPrefix in gatsby-config for manual deployment, otherwise, the resources will not be uploaded to the site